 -

 I am sorry, I think we are getting off of the actual question here.
-Let's assume I have 10 annotators, what do you propose on what should be done for the words which they don't agree upon for giving the same score Apr 25, 2015 at 22:14
+Let's assume I have 10 annotators, what do you propose on what should be done for the words which they don't agree upon for giving the same score Commented Apr 25, 2015 at 22:14

 -